James Hartness: Astronomy

 Hartness's interest in optics and astronomy led to his development of a telescope mount with the revolving dome on an equatorial plane.
 An additional feature of this telescope, which still stands at the former Hartness Mansion, was that the optics of the telescope passed through a lens in the wall of the dome.
 This allowed the observer to stay warm in winter.
 (Conventional telescopes were often contained within domes that opened an aperture for the telescope to gain exposure both to the sky and the ambient air.)
 The success of this patent led to more telescope activities and commissions.
 With Hartness's encouragement and financial support, Russell W. Porter initiated the Springfield Telescope Makers Club.
 The club still celebrates their annual Stellafane gathering in Springfield.

+Politics and government

+Hartness was a member of the Vermont Board of Education from 1914 until 1920, and served as its chairman from 1915 to 1920.
+Under his leadership, the board took steps to standardize teacher training and improve the physical condition of Vermont's small rural schools.
+During World War I, he was appointed Federal Food Administrator for Vermont.
+Food administrators were responsible for contributing to the war effort by leading campaigns to promote food conservation and production among the public, including "Meatless Monday" and "Wheatless Wednesday", as well as the cultivation of Victory gardens.

 Governor of Vermont

-Hartness was a one-term governor of Vermont, elected in 1920 and serving from 1921 to 1923.
-He campaigned on the issue of enticing Vermonters to stay in state rather than seek employment elsewhere.
-He also promised an improved transportation system and more manufacturing to supplement the traditional agricultural economy.
-He won the election by a wider margin in the state than Warren Harding, who carried Vermont in the presidential race that year.
+A Republican, in 1920, Hartness ran for the party's gubernatorial nomination.
+An advocate of passing the Nineteenth Amendment to the United States Constitution, he decided to take advantage of the expanded electorate when women were permitted to vote, as well as the primary elections that had replaced state party conventions, to bypass the party's Mountain Rule and campaign directly for the nomination.
+In the primary, Hartness obtained 39 percent of the vote, defeating three well-established candidates.
+In the general election, Hartness campaigned on the issue of enticing Vermonters to stay rather than seek employment elsewhere.
+He easily bested Democrat Fred C. Martin, 78 percent to 21.8.

+Unlike most governors of Vermont, Hartness had not previously served in the Vermont General Assembly.
+During his 1921 to 1923 term, he worked to improve Vermont's road network and promote manufacturing as the key to expanding the state's economy.
+Hartness adhered to the Mountain Rule provision that limited governors to one term and did not seek reelection in 1922.

+Death and burial

+Hartness died in Springfield on February 2, 1934.
+He was buried at Summer Hill Cemetery in Springfield.